 - Your data is not Sold, Shared or Rented to any third party other than those essential partners listed above.

-You’re free at any time to change your mind and withdraw your consent.
-The consequence might be that we can’t do certain things for you.
+You are free at any time to change your mind and withdraw your consent.
+The consequence might be that we cannot do certain things for you.

 How long will we keep your data?

 The following criteria are used to determine data retention periods for your personal data:

 - Retention while you have an active account with us.

 - Retention in case of queries.
 We will retain your personal data if necessary, to deal with your queries (e.g.: Historic data; Has my annual bill increased from last year?
 If so, why?)

 - Retention in case of claims.
 We will retain your personal data for as long as you might legally bring claims against us.

 How we contact you